dominance-analysis/dominance-analysis/README.md

 <img src='images/formula4.JPG'>

-### PSEUDO R-Square for Classification Task / Logistic Regression
+### Pseudo R-Squared for Classification Task / Logistic Regression

 Measures of fit in logistic regression can be classified by those based on sums of squares and those based on maximum likelihood statistics.
 Reviews of a variety of measures of fit proposed for logistic regression can be found in Amemiya (1981), Menard (2000), Mittlbock and Schemper (1996) and Zheng and Agresti (2000).
 Given the large number of proposed measures, criteria for defining appropriate R<sup>2</sup> analogues need to he determined.
 The following criteria, which are also found in the linear regression literature (e.g., Kvilseth.
 1985: Van den Burg & Lewis, 1988), were used to select R<sup>2</sup> analogues for logistic regression:
 1. Boundedness: The measure should van, between a minimum of zero, indicating complete lack of fit, and a maximum of one, indicating perfect fit.